solarmon/RGBtoHDMI/README.md

 **Note**: The optional delay circuit for the PiCLK signal does not seem to do anything, so it is redundant and not required.

-**Note**: The Raspberry Pi Zero faces up.
-This is different from the original RGBtoHDMI v2 adapter where it faces down.
+**Note**: On this board design the Raspberry Pi Zero faces **up**.
+This is different from the original RGBtoHDMI v2 adapter where it faces **down**.
 This means the header is on the other side, so any existing Raspberry Pi Zero will need to be modified accordingly. **This will be changed in the next version to face down, so that existing Raspberry Pi Zeros can be used.**

 **Note**: This board design still uses the smaller **TSSOP** package from the original RGBtoHDMI adapter.
 The next version will use the larger **SOIC** package.